MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 Alignment is based on the previously initialized SPONGY snapshot and the previously gathered supports.

-After this function has run, the FROZEN snapshot can be inspected to find the updated head (i.e. camera) transform (or the alignment transform of the most recently used spongy coordinate frame relative to the frozen coordinate frame) or to visualize frozen anchors and edges.
+After this function has run, the FROZEN snapshot can be inspected to find the updated head (camera) transform (or the alignment transform of the most recently used spongy coordinate frame relative to the frozen coordinate frame) or to visualize frozen anchors and edges.

 In addition, after running this function all alignment metrics are also updated and can be queried to find out if a fragment merge or re-freeze is indicated (based on configurable thresholds).